sass/sass/proposal/color-4-new-spaces.md

 This procedure accepts an `input` parameter to parse, along with an optional [known color space] `space`.
-It throws common parse errors when necessary, and returns either `null` or three values: a color space, a list of channel values, and an alpha value.
+It throws common parse errors when necessary, and returns either a single string of components to emit in a CSS function, or three values: a color space, a list of channel values, and an alpha value.

 > This supports both the space-specific color formats like `hsl()` and `rgb()`,
 > where the space is determined by the function, as well as the syntax of